PiSCSI/piscsi/src/web/README.md

 Updating an existing messages.po is also covered above.

+When you are ready to contribute new or updated localizations, use the same Gitflow Workflow as used for any code contributions to submit PRs against the develop branch.

 ### (Optional) See translation stats for a localization
 Install the gettext package and use msgfmt to see the translation progress.